-Figure 19: Hubbing mode, no interworking
+Figure 20: Hubbing mode, no interworking

-All (IM) sessions from Network A to Network B require Interworking but no interworking point is defined.
-Some or all IM sessions towards Network B may fail.
+All (IMS) sessions from Operator A to Operator B require Interworking but no interworking point is defined.
+Some or all IMS sessions towards Operator B may fail.
+This scenario is therefore not recommended, it is included to demonstrate the risk of not providing interworking at the IP-Interconnect Intermediate Carrier.

-4.4.4.4 Use Case – CS & IM Domains, IMS voice Interworking
+4.4.4.3 Use Case – CS & IMS Domains, IMS voice Interworking

 Pre-Condition

-Network A has a CS and IMS domain, Network B has a CS and IMS domain.
+Operator A has a CS and IMS domain, Operator B has a CS and IMS domain.

 Service Agreement between Operator A and Intermediate Carrier is :-